Nick Brandt: SINK / RISE (The Day May Break, Chapter Three) (2023)

+THE ECHO OF OUR VOICES (The Day May Break, Chapter Four) (2024)

+The Echo of Our Voices is the fourth chapter in the ongoing series The Day May Break.
+This latest chapter was released in September 2024, and ties in with an exhibition at Fahey/Klein Gallery in Los Angeles.

+The photographs feature rural families, who fled the war in Syria, now living in Jordan.

+Jordan is considered the second most water-scarce country in the world.
+Living lives of continuous displacement due to climate change, the Syrians photographed are forced to move their homes up to several times a year, moving to where there is available agricultural work, to wherever there has been sufficient rainfall to enable crops to grow.

+The stacks of boxes that the families sit and stand together on aim skyward - a verticality implying a strength or defiance - and provide pedestals for those that in our society are typically unseen and unheard.

+In September 2025, The Echo of Our Voices, the book, was published by Skira.

+In a CNN feature in October 2024 about the work, CNN journalist Alaa Elassar writes: “Brandt strikes a flawless balance when bringing together harsh and soft elements, in this case the delicate reunion between the roughness of the desert - and the refugees stories - with the warmth of family.
+The refugees come alive through his photos; the physical connection to emanate affection, and in the eyes of the children are crystal-clear dreams.
+Some of the women look straight into the camera with expressions that scream resilience...In a world that so frequently dehumanizes Arabs, especially Arab woman who fall victim to stereotypical depictions of oppressed voiceless beings, Brandt has made an effort to give these women a platform to reclaim their power.”

+The Echo of Our Voices was partially funded by Gallerie d’Italia Museum in Turin (that is in turn funded by Banco Intesa Sanpaolo).

 Big Life Foundation

-In September 2010, in urgent response to the escalation of poaching in Africa due to increased demand from the Far East, Brandt founded the non-profit organization Big Life Foundation, dedicated to the conservation of Africa's wildlife and ecosystems.
+In September 2010, in urgent response to the escalation of poaching in Africa due to increased demand from the Far East, Nick Brandt and Richard Bonham co-founded the non-profit organization Big Life Foundation, dedicated to the conservation of Africa's wildlife and ecosystems.

 With one of the most spectacular elephant populations in Africa being rapidly diminished by poachers, the Amboseli ecosystem—which straddles both Kenya and Tanzania—became the foundation's large-scale pilot project.

 Headed up in Kenya by conservationist Richard Bonham, multiple fully equipped teams of anti-poaching rangers have been placed in newly built outposts in the critical areas throughout the more than 2 e6acre area.
 This effort has resulted in a dramatically reduced incidence of killing and poaching of wildlife in the ecosystem.

 Big Life Foundation now employs several hundred rangers protecting approximately 2 million acres of ecosystem.